IETF-TEAS-WG/teas-ns-dt/framework/draft-framework.md

                                            +-----+
 ~~~

-As per {{I-D.nsdt-teas-transport-slice-definition}} (to be replaced by draft-rokui-teas-transport-slice-definition) TSC NBI carries the generic transport slice requirements which is realized via the TSC SBI.
+The TSC NBI conveys the generic transport slice requirements.
+These may then be
+realized using an SBI.

-As per {{RFC8453}} and {{I-D.ietf-teas-actn-yang}}, the CNC-MDSC Interface (CMI) is used to convey the virtual network service requirements along with the service models and the MDSC-PNC Interface (MPI) is used to realize the service along network configuration models. {{I-D.ietf-teas-te-service-mapping-yang}} further describe how the VPN services can be mapped to the underlying TE resources.
+As per {{RFC8453}} and {{I-D.ietf-teas-actn-yang}}, the CNC-MDSC Interface (CMI)
+is used to convey the virtual network service requirements along with the
+service models and the MDSC-PNC Interface (MPI) is used to realize the service
+along network configuration models. {{I-D.ietf-teas-te-service-mapping-yang}}
+further describe how the VPN services can be mapped to the underlying TE
+resources.

-The Network Controller in {{I-D.nsdt-teas-transport-slice-definition}} (to be replaced by draft-rokui-teas-transport-slice-definition) is depicted as a single block, where as in ACTN framework this has been decomposed into MDSC and PNC to handle multiple domains and various underlay technologies.
+The Transport Network Controller is depicted as a single block, where as in
+the ACTN framework this has been decomposed into MDSC and PNC to handle
+multiple domains and various underlay technologies.

-{{RFC8453}} also describe TE Network Slicing in the context of ACTN as a collection of resources that is used to establish a logically dedicated virtual network over one or more TE networks.
-In case of TE enabled underlying network, ACTN VN can be used as a base to realize the transport network slicing by coordination among multiple peer domains as well as underlay technology domains.
+{{RFC8453}} also describes TE Network Slicing in the context of ACTN as a
+collection of resources that is used to establish a logically dedicated virtual
+network over one or more TE networks.
+In case of TE enabled underlying network,
+ACTN VN can be used as a base to realize the transport network slicing by
+coordination among multiple peer domains as well as underlay technology
+domains.

+# Framework

+A number of transport slice services will typically be provided over a shared
+underlying network infrastructure.
+Each transport slice consists of both the
+overlay connectivity and a specific set of dedicated network resources and/or
+functions allocated in a shared underlay network to satisfy the needs of the
+transport slice consumer.
+In at least some examples of underlying network
+technologies, the integration between the overlay and various underlay
+resources is needed to ensure the guaranteed performance requested for
+different transport slices.

+  ** Align with definitions draft **

+The users of transport slices are:

+- The management system or other application that creates and manages them.
+- The applications and components wishing to use these slices.

+Transport users are served by the system that can build transport slices, as
+follows:

+- A controller takes requests from a management system or other application,
+which are then communicated via an abstracted northbound interface.
+This
+interface transmits data objects that describe the needed transport slices in
+terms of topology and service level objectives (SLO).
+- These requests are assumed to be translated by one or more underlying
+systems, which establish specific transport slice instances, using specific
+implementation techniques (such as IP and MPLS) implemented on top of the underlying
+network infrastructure.

+Section 3 of {{I-D.ietf-teas-enhanced-vpn}} provides an example architecture
+that might apply in using the technology described in that document.

+## Management systems or other applications

+The transport slice system is used by a management system or other application.
+These systems and applications may also be a part of a higher level function
+in the system, e.g., putting together network functions, access equipment,
+application specific components, as well as the transport slices.

+## Expressing connectivity intents

+The Transport Slice Controller (TSC) northbound interface (NBI) can be used to
+communicate between transport slice users (or consumers) and the TSC.

+A transport slice user may be a network operator who, in turn, provides the
+transport slice to another transport slice user or consumer.

+Using the NBI, a consumer expresses requirements for a particular slice by
+specifying what is required rather than how that is to be achieved.
+That is,
+the consumer's view of a slice is an abstract one.
+Consumers normally have
+limited (or no) visibility into the provider network's actual topology and
+resource availability information.

+This should be true even if both the consumer and provider are associated with
+a single administrative domain, in order to reduce the potential for adverse
+interactions between transport slice consumers and other uses/users of the
+transport network infrastructure.

+The benefits of this model can include:

+- Security: because the transport network (or network operator) does not need
+to expose network details (topology, capacity, etc.) to transport slice
+consumers the transport network components are less exposed to attack;
+- Layered Implementation: the transport network comprises network elements that
+belong to a different layer network than consumer applications, and network
+information (advertisements, protocols, etc.) that a consumer cannot interpret
+or respond to (note - a consumer should not use network information not exposed
+via the TSC NBI, even if that information is available);
+- Scalability: consumers do not need to know any information beyond that which
+is exposed via the NBI.

+The general issues of abstraction in a TE network is described more fully in
+{{RFC7926}}.

+This framework document does not assume any particular layer at which transport
+slices operate as a number of layers (including virtual L2, Ethernet or IP
+connectivity) could be employed.

+Data models and interfaces are of course needed to set up transport slices,
+and specific interfaces may have capabilities that allow creation of specific
+layers.

+Layered virtual connections are comprehensively discussed in IETF documents
+and are widely supported.
+See, for instance, GMPLS-based networks ({{RFC5212}}
+and {{RFC4397}}), or ACTN ({{RFC8353}} and {{RFC8353}}).
+The principles and
+mechanisms associated with layered networking are applicable to transport
+slices.

+There are several IETF-defined mechanisms for expressing the need for a desired
+logical network.
+The NBI carries data either in a protocol-defined format, or
+in a formalism associated with a modeling language.

+For instance:

+- Path Computation Element (PCE) Communication Protocol (PCEP) {{RFC5440}} and
+GMPLS User-Network Interface (UNI) using RSVP-TE {{RFC4208}} use a TLV-based
+binary encoding to transmit data.
+- Network Configuration Protocol (NETCONF) {{RFC6241}} and RESTCONF Protocol
+{{RFC8040}} use XML abnd JSON encoding.
+- gRPC/GNMI {{I-D.openconfig-rtgwg-gnmi-spec}} uses a binary encoded
+programmable interface;
+- SNMP ({{RFC3417}}, {{RFC3412}} and {{RFC3414}} uses binary encoding (ASN.1).
+- For data modeling, YANG ({{RFC6020}} and {{RFC7950}}) may be used to model
+configuration and other data for NETCONF, RESTCONF, and GNMI - among others;
+ProtoBufs can be used to model gRPC and GNMI data; Structure of Management
+Information (SMI) {{RFC2578}} may be used to define Management Information
+Base (MIB) modules for SNMP, using an adapted subset of OSI's
+Abstract Syntax Notation One (ASN.1, 1988).

+While several generic formats and data models for specific purposes exist,
+it is expected that transport slice management may require enhancement or
+augmentation of existing data models.

+## Transport Slice Controller (TSC)

+The transport slice controller takes abstract requests for
+transport slices and implements them using a suitable underlying
+technology.
+A transport slice controller is the key building
+block for control and management of the transport slice.
+It
+provides the creation/modification/deletion, monitoring and
+optimization of transport Slices in a multi-domain, a
+multi-technology and multi-vendor environment.

+A TSC northbound interface (NBI) is needed for communicating
+details of a transport slice, as well as providing information
+to a slice requester/consumer about transport slice status
+and performance.
+The details for this NBI are not in scope
+for this document.

+The controller provides the following functions:

+- Provides a technology-agnostic NBI for creation/modification/
+deletion of the transport slices.
+The API exposed by this NBI
+communicates the endpoints of the transport slice, transport
+slice SLO parameters (and possibly monitoring thresholds),
+applicable input selection (filtering) and various policies, and
+provides a way to monitor the slice.

+- Determines an abstract topology connecting the endpoints of
+the transport slice that meets criteria specified via the NBI.The
+TSC also retains information about the mapping of this abstract
+topology to underlying components of the transport slice as
+necessary to monitor transport slice status and performance.

+- Provides "Mapping Functions" for the realization of transport slices.
+In other words, it will use the mapping functions that:

+   map technology-agnostic NBI request to technology-specific SBIs.

+   map filtering/selection information as necessary to entities in the
+underlay network.

+- Via an SBI, the controller collects Telemetry data (e.g. OAM results,
+Statistics, States etc.) for all elements in the abstract topology used
+to realize the transport slice.

+- Using the Telemetry data from the underlying realization of a
+transport slice (i.e. services/paths/tunnels), evaluates the
+current performance against transport slice SLO parameters and
+exposes them to the transport slice consumer via the NBI.
+The
+TSC NBI may also include a capability to provide notification in
+case the transport slice performance reaches threshold values
+defined by the transport slice consumer.

+### Northbound Inteface (NBI)

+The Transport Slice Controller provides a Northbound Interface (NBI)
+that allows consumers of network slices to request and monitor
+transport slices.
+Consumers operate on abstract transport slices,
+with details related to their realization hidden.

+The NBI complements various IETF services, tunnels, path models by
+providing an abstract layer on top of these models.

+The NBI is independent of type of network functions or services
+that need to be connected, i.e. it is independent of any specific
+storage, software, protocol, or platform used to realize physical or
+virtual network connectivity or functions in support of transport
+slices.

+The NBI uses protocol mechanisms and information passed over
+passed over those mechanisms to convey desired attributes for
+transport slices and their status.
+The information is expected to be
+represented as a well-defined data model, and should include at
+least endpoint and connectivity information, SLO specification, and
+status information.

+To accomplish this, the NBI needs to convey information needed to
+support communication across the NBI, in terms of identifying the
+transport slices, as well providing the above model information.

 ## Mapping